-Artichokes are first mentioned around 77 AD so people have been eating them for a long, long time.
-The Moors were eating artichokes around 800 AD when they brought them to Spain and the Spanish were still eating them when they brought them to California in the 1600s.
 What are artichokes?
 They’re the vegetable made famous by Marilyn Monroe when she was crowned Artichoke Queen in 1948.
-But what ARE artichokes?
+What ARE artichokes though?
 They are some of the best eating… Okay, okay.
 We didn’t want to tell you this since you’re probably not fond of their weedy cousins.

 Artichokes are giant thistles.
 You eat the inner, fleshy part of the bracts that surround the base or heart of the bud and the heart itself is tender and delicious.

-It’s best to grow artichoke plants where the summers are cool and mild and where temperatures never fall below 25 0 F, like coastal California where growing artichokes is a commercial enterprise, but if your garden doesn’t fit the profile, don’t despair.
+It’s best to grow artichoke plants where the summers are cool and mild and where temperatures never fall below 25 degrees F. (-4 C.); like coastal California where growing artichokes is a commercial enterprise.
+If your garden doesn’t fit the profile, don’t despair.
 If you know how to grow artichokes and you give them what they need, you can grow this tasty vegetable almost anywhere.
-To grow artichoke plants, you’ll need at least 90-100 frost free days.
+To grow artichoke plants, you’ll need at least 90 to 100 frost free days.
 If you can offer them that, then give it a try.

-If you live anywhere cooler than Zone 8, your best bet may be to treat your artichokes as annuals, grow single season to harvest artichokes and replant every year although some gardeners swear that heavy mulching can save the deeply set roots from year to year.
+If you live anywhere cooler than USDA growing Zone 8, your best bet may be to treat your artichokes as annuals, grow single season to harvest artichokes, and replant every year, although some gardeners swear that heavy mulching can save the deeply set roots from year to year.
 However, treating them as annuals isn’t as bad as it sounds.
 The productive life of a perennial artichoke is only about four years.

-Artichokes can be planted by seeds, shoots or roots.
+Artichokes can be planted by seeds, shoots, or roots.
 The most reliable production will come from bare root stock ordered from a nursery.
 When growing artichokes in the home garden, make sure these babies have enough to eat.
 Growing artichokes are heavy feeders.
-Dig deep and mix in ½ cup of all purpose fertilizer or a shovel full of compost.
-Plant them 3-5 feet apart as these will be the big boys in your home garden.
+Dig deep and mix in ½ cup (118 ml.) of all purpose fertilizer or a shovel full of compost.
+Plant them 3 to 5 feet (1-1.5 m.) apart, as these will be the big boys in your home garden.